Harold Macmillan: Suez

 The treasury was his portfolio, but he did not recognise the financial disaster that could result from US government actions.
-Sterling was draining out of the Bank of England at an alarming rate, and it was getting worse.
+Sterling was draining out of the Bank of England at an alarming rate.
 The canal was blocked by the Egyptians, and most oil shipments were delayed as tankers had to go around Africa.
 The US government refused any financial help until Britain withdrew its forces from Egypt.
 When he did realise this, he changed his mind and called for withdrawal on US terms, while exaggerating the financial crisis.
 On 6 November Macmillan informed the Cabinet that Britain had lost $370m in the first few days of November alone.
 Faced with Macmillan's prediction of doom, the cabinet had no choice but to accept these terms and withdraw.
 The Canal remained in Egyptian hands, and Nasser's government continued its support of Arab and African national resistance movements opposed to the British and French presence in the region and on the continent.

 In later life Macmillan was open about his failure to read Eisenhower's thoughts correctly and much regretted the damage done to Anglo-American relations, but always maintained that the Anglo-French military response to the nationalisation of the Canal had been for the best.
-D. R. Thorpe rejects the charge that Macmillan deliberately played false over Suez (i.e. encouraged Eden to attack in order to destroy him as Prime Minister), noting that Macmillan privately put the chances of success at 51–49.
+D. R. Thorpe rejects the charge that Macmillan deliberately played false over Suez (i.e. encouraged Eden to attack in order to destroy him as prime minister), noting that Macmillan privately put the chances of success at 51–49.